Europe’s new central bank chief faces slow growth, dissent

 She has said the bank will pursue a review of how it defines its inflation goal and also look at whether the bank’s measures could support efforts to fight climate change.
 Currently, the bank defines its mission as having annual inflation of “less than but close to” 2%.
 One reason for the review is that the bank – like other central banks – has struggled to raise inflation to levels that are considered healthier for the economy despite massive stimulus involving pumping newly created money into the economy.
 Inflation was an annual 1.0% in November.
 The eurozone economy grew only 0.2% in the third quarter.

-The ECB – like the U.S. Federal Reserve and several other central banks around the world – has cut interest rates to combat economic weakness in the economy amid a trade dispute between the U.S. and China that threatens to disrupt the supply chains that are key to the global economy.
-But some experts questions whether more monetary stimulus such as interest rate cuts can really help the economy, as rates have been low for over a decade since the global financial crisis.
+The ECB – like the U.S. Federal Reserve and several other central banks around the world – has cut interest rates to combat economic weakness amid a trade dispute between the U.S. and China that threatens to disrupt world supply chains.
+But some economists question to what extent more stimulus such as interest rate cuts can help the economy after a decade of low rates since the global financial crisis.

 Lagarde, like Draghi, has urged European governments to spend more on initiatives that can boost economic growth, such as roads, bridges and high-speed internet networks.
 Neither has received much response, however.